aquasecurity/cloud-security-remediation-guides/en/aws/ec2/network-acl-has-tags.md

 4. Select the "Network ACL" that needs to have tags and choose the "Tags" tab from navigation panel on the bottom of page. </br> <img src="/resources/aws/ec2/network-acl-has-tags/step5.png"/>
 5. Under Tags click on "Manage Tags" button . </br></br> <img src="/resources/aws/ec2/network-acl-has-tags/step6.png"/>
 6. On Manage Tags page Click on "Add new Tags" button.
 Enter the key value for tags and click "Save".</br> <img src="/resources/aws/ec2/network-acl-has-tags/step7.png"/>
+7. Repeat the steps number 4 to 6 for remaining Network ACL's. </br>